 - If the PCC rule contains a non-standardized 5QI, the SMF shall also provide the corresponding 5G QoS characteristics parameters (as received in the PDU Session related information Explicitly signalled QoS Characteristics) for the QoS Flow.

-- If the PCC rule contains Alternative QoS Parameter Sets, the SMF shall provide their attributes as Alternative QoS Profile(s) (see TS 23.501 [2] clause 5.7.1.2a) in addition to the QoS parameters for the QoS Flow.
-The QoS Flow parameters ARP and QNC in the Alternative QoS Profile(s) are set to the values of the PCC rule.
+- If the PCC rule contains Alternative QoS Parameter Sets, the SMF shall provide their attributes as Alternative QoS Profile(s) (see TS 23.501 [2] clause 5.7.1.2a) in the same prioritized order (in which they occur in the PCC rule) in addition to the QoS parameters for the QoS Flow.

 The SMF shall set the QoS parameters of the QoS Flow associated with the default QoS rule to: